top of page

 Introduction

-For Mike and Jenny, we evaluated a comfortable retirement for a couple; today, we will look at a moderate retirement for a single person, which the PLSA puts at £31,300.
+For Mike and Jenny, we evaluated a comfortable retirement for a couple; today, we will examine a moderate retirement for a single person, which the PLSA estimates at £31,700.

 PLSA retirement expenditure research